- Cybersecurity readiness

 - This will help you identify and fix any security vulnerabilities in your organization’s systems and data.

-Most sought after careers in the cybersecurity readiness economy
+Most sought-after careers in the cybersecurity readiness economy

-It takes a team of skilled cybersecurity professionals to prevent, prepare, detect, respond and recover from an attack.
+It takes a team of skilled cybersecurity professionals to prevent, prepare, detect, respond, and recover from an attack.
+Some of the most in-demand cybersecurity jobs include:

 - Security analysts: